-There are also card shops, furniture stores, national supermarket chains (Sainsbury's, Aldi and Co-op) and car retailers, as well as historic hardware shops, interesting curios, pharmacies, banks and some luxury shops with clothes, shoes and lingerie.
+There are also card shops, furniture stores, national supermarket chains (Sainsbury's, Aldi and Co-op) and car retailers, as well as historic hardware shops, interesting curios, pharmacies, banks and some luxury shops with clothes, shoes, lingerie, art and gifts.
 Why not browse the shops and then stop for some refreshment in one of Cockermouth's many coffee shops.

 There’s always something going on in Cockermouth.
 The town's arts venue is the Kirkgate Centre, with its mix of music, comedy, theatre and exhibitions.
 Its Monday night cinema shows everything from subtitled arts films to recent blockbusters, while its Film Club has themed seasons.
 Many of the Main Street pubs have live music at weekends, and there are ad hoc events in some of the cafes, bistros and at Wordsworth House and Garden.

 Annual events include Woolfest (the original British Wool Festival) in June, Northbound Music Festival and the Cockermouth Agricultural Show in August, Taste Cumbria Food Festival in September, and the annual riverside fireworks display in November.